-A few years ago, Entertainment Weekly compiled a list of the 26 greatest cult TV shows of all time – shows with quirky, unique, or heady premises and very specific audiences.
+In 2009 and in 2014, Entertainment Weekly compiled a list of the 25/26 greatest cult TV shows of all time.
+In 2004 and 2007, TV Guide did the same.
+These shows boast quirky, unique, or heady premises and very specific audiences.
 This category will focus almost exclusively on that list, though the list may expand as we encounter other worthwhile cultist TV shows.
 Posts will likely cover series as a whole and/or landmark episodes.

 4) THE BEST WRITTEN TV

 In 2013, TV Guide and other notable entertainment rags compiled a list of the 100 best well-written shows (click here).
 The entries will focus upon the writing specifically and may or may not have entailed watching the entire series.